cet001/hastycsv/README.md

 # Usage

-To view/run an example of how to use this CSV reader, view and run the examples in this project's [examples/](./examples/) subvdirectory.
+To view/run an example of how to use this CSV reader, view and run the examples in this project's [examples/](./examples/) subdirectory.

 ```bash
 go run examples/example_1_read_from_stream.go